RedisLabs/redislabs-docs/content/rs/getting-started/crdbs.md

     print (rp2.get('key1'))
     ```

-1. Run "redis_test.py" application to connect to the database and store
-and retrieve a key using the command-line.
+1. To run the "redis_test.py" application, run:

     ```src
     $ python redis_test.py
     ```

-    The output should look like the following screen if the connection is
-successful.
+    If the connection is successful, the output of the application looks like:

     ```src
     set key1 123 in cluster 1